rikpet/fleet-manager/README.md

     docker-compose --file docker-compose.yaml up -d --remove-orphans
     ```

-4. The application should now be running now.
+4. The application should now be running.

 To build the docker image run: